 Nursing is a scientific discipline and a practice profession.
 The practice of professional nursing is the application of its science.
-In concert with the American Nurses’ Association, the faculty espouse the belief that nursing is a human science concerned with the protection, promotion, optimization, and restoration of human health and abilities; the prevention of illness and injury, alleviation of suffering through the diagnosis and treatment of human response; and advocacy in the care of individuals, families, communities and populations (American Nurses’ Association, 2013).
+In concert with the American Nurses’ Association, the faculty espouse the belief that nursing is a human science concerned with the protection, promotion, optimization, and restoration of human health and abilities; the prevention of illness and injury, alleviation of suffering through the diagnosis and treatment of human response; and advocacy in the care of individuals, families, communities, and populations (American Nurses Association, 2013).
 In its scientific and practice endeavors, nursing seeks to understand the dynamic patterns that arise out of the human-health-environment interface.
-The goal of nursing is to understand these patterns within their unique contexts, and to create innovative and effective approaches to nursing and health care that improve human quality of life, and insure safe and effective nursing and health care outcomes.
+The goal of nursing is to understand these patterns within their unique contexts, and to create innovative and effective approaches to nursing and health care that improve human quality of life and ensure safe and effective nursing and health care outcomes.

 Nursing education is a process whereby the science, art, norms, values, processes, and standards of professional nursing are inculcated in the student.
 Faculty views the teaching-learning process as an interactive and collaborative relationship with students, who are viewed and valued as junior colleagues.
 Faculty is responsible for creating and supporting a positive and inspiring learning environment.
 Students are accountable for and expected to engage in the learning process.
 Faculty believe that a broad, liberal education is the essential foundation upon which the education of a competent and compassionate professional nurse is built, and that a conceptual approach to nursing education is crucial for developing the nursing professional needed for tomorrow’s health care system.